ArianZambrano/kisaragi-partners/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you're on your own.

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## Deploy via Vercel CLI

+You can actually deploy the project directly in personal project set on Vercel with Github

+1. Install vercel with "npm install vercel -g"
+2. Build the application with "vercel"
+3. Set your credentials for Github Oauth (If you haven't created a project, you can do it at that time)
+4. Every action set on workflow setting will be reflected on vercel

 ## Learn More